 Dragos Voda Bison Reserve.

-The visitors information centre is a bit sparse when it comes to conservation education, but this reserve is one of the few places in Europe where Aurochs – or European Bison – still live in the wild, and they are doing a great job in conserving and protecting the species.
+The visitors information centre is a bit sparse when it comes to conservation education, but they have made an effort to build an education centre for children and more importantly this reserve is one of the few places in Europe where Aurochs – or European Bison – still live in the wild, and they are doing a great job in conserving and protecting the species.

 Hiking through Ceahlau National Park is an absolute must do when you are in Romania, the forest itself surrounding the Duruitoarea Waterfall are unbelievable and feel almost untouched by mass tourism, but it is the views from the top which are worth all the effort it takes to get up there.